STORM-IRIT/Radium-Engine/Docs/material.md

 RenderTechniques are associated with Materials through a Builder Factory defined in the `namespace Ra::Engine::EngineRenderTechniques` and located in the `Engine/Renderer/RenderTechnique` directory.
 This factory will manage default technique builders for each registered materials in the engine.
-A default technique builder will associate a set of predefined shaders for each rendering pass to a Material type.
+A default technique builder will associate a set of predefined shader for each rendering pass to a Material type.

 This association is based on the type, not on the instance.
 So it can vary from one instance to the other but requires then a manual construction of the render technique instead of an automatic one through the factory.